sobae/My-Project/README.md

 The contents of this repository are released under the terms of the MIT license.

-See COPYING for more information or see http://opensource.org/licenses/MIT.
+See http://opensource.org/licenses/MIT for more information.

 Documents List